Logo Futurismo

 The Porto Novo Merendas Park is a snack park located on the seafront with a beautiful view of Portinho do Faial da Terra.
 It is open to everyone and offers grills, tables, and stone benches for picnics and rest.

 Native trees and plants fill the park, making it a great place to unwind and relax with family and friends.
-It’s an excellent choice for those who want to enjoy nature away from the confusion of the city.
+It’s an excellent choice for those who want to enjoy nature away from the city’s confusion.

 Portinho do Faial da Terra